Natural Sciences course outline

 How do cells perform the vast range of functions required in living organisms?
 Biology of Cells introduces you to cell and molecular biology and builds on the recent huge advances in cell biology.
 It looks at how cells are constructed, organised and how they work; macromolecules, biochemistry, genetics, molecular biology, development and cell communication.

-This option is taken by most students with an existing interest in biology and who wish to explore the topical and rapidly advancing fields of cell biology, genetics and bioinformatics; and also by many physical science students who wish to explore cell biology and genetics.
+This option is for students who wish to explore the topical and rapidly advancing fields of cell biology, genetics and bioinformatics.
+It is also taken by many physical sciences students who wish to explore cell biology and genetics.

 Please note that it's not possible to combine the Biology of Cells and Computer Science options.